Norwegian Fisheries Museum - Museum Vest

 Sandviken – the Venice of the North

-The wharfside warehouses that house the Norwegian Fisheries Museum in Sandviken are built on pillars in the sea.
+The wharfside warehouses that house the Norwegian Fisheries Museum in Sandviken are built on wooden foundations in the sea.
 The original canals between the warehouses have been reconstructed to provide a glimpse of what ‘The Venice of the North’ once looked like.
-You can quite simply immerse yourself in the history of fisheries in authentic surroundings!
+Simply immerse yourself in the history of fisheries in authentic surroundings!

 Activities for the whole family

 Visit the museum on a weekday or make an outing of it at the weekend.
 The Norwegian Fisheries Museum has activities for children and adults of all ages, in all kinds of weather!
-The museum is in a beautiful location beside the sea, and is surrounded by Norway’s biggest vintage boat harbour.
+The museum is beautifully located by the fjord, surrounded by Norway’s biggest vintage boat harbour.

 Hire a rowing boat

 The museum has traditional rowing boats for hire for those who want to explore the lovely harbour and immediate area.
 You will be given life jackets, oars and a box containing a signal whistle, map and waterproof bag for mobile phones for the boat trip.
-Please note: There’s every chance of catching saithe and mackerel in the sea right outside the museum.
+If you bring your own equipment there’s every chance of catching saithe and mackerel in the nearby waters.
 Good luck!

 Borrow a kayak

 Borrow one of our kayaks and pick up rubbish in the sea while you enjoy the beautiful scenery from the kayak.
-You can borrow a kayak and pertaining equipment free of charge, and just set off!
-The only condition is that you pick up any rubbish you find.
-You get a bucket and a grabber when you borrow the boat.
+You can borrow a kayak and equipment free of charge, and just set off!
+The only condition is that you pick up any rubbish you find to help us keep the oceans clean

 Try your hand as a seafood producer